The Duncan Float

 - Current status of the Duncan Float

-- List of volunteers and tips on wood removal
+- Tips on wood removal

-The first vision for the Duncan Float:
+The first stage of the Duncan Float:

-The first vision should be achieved sometime next summer.
-This vision is simply to open the physical Duncan Float venue for adults.
+The first stage should be achieved sometime next summer.
+This stage is simply to open the physical Duncan Float venue for adults.
 We call this the “Adult Duncan Float.”
 This stage will be to clear the main channel of obstacles so adults can float or kayak down without having to get out of their preferred floatation device.
 Until the shoreline is cleared of dead branches we don’t recommend young children be taken.

 The physical venue is shown in the header image for this web page.
 It consists of a put-in at the South Spencer Street Bridge, the stretch of the South Tyger River highlighted in yellow and the take-out at the South Danzler Road Bridge.
 The preliminary sketches for the put-in and take-out areas are shown in the following two drawings.

 The physical venue will be controlled the Tyger River Foundation since they own the put-in and take-out.
 The Tyger River Foundation plans to leave the gates open during the day.
 People will be able to access the river at their convenience.

 The good news for the Town of Duncan is that the Duncan Float should be extremely low cost to the Town.
 The Tyger River Foundation already has the funding, land acquisition and plans in place to construct the put-ins and take outs.
 The Tyger River Foundation is definitely a big reason this project is moving forward so quickly.
 A huge thank you goes out to them.